REV23Docs/rev23-desktop-docs/docs/how-to/restore-your-database.md

 > WARNING: Restoring a database backup overwrites the current database on the PC.
 If you have changes to the current database that have not been backed up before you restore, those will be lost.

 > Some PCs may encounter an error when trying to restore that BatchParser.dll is missing.
-In this case, please download and install [Microsoft SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).
+In this case, please download and install [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40784).
+You will need to install the *vcredist_x86.exe* package.

 1. Open the [REV23 Desktop Control Panel](../server-concepts/control-panel.md).
 2. Click the **Backup/Restore Database** tile.